Podroma API Guide for Agents

 - `category` may be null for rows that pre-date the categorizer; this

-doesn't affect the synthesis or transcript content.
+doesn't affect the synthesis content.

 ## Contact